 At the beginning of 2012, Owen said he wanted to focus more on growing Earthtone9’s Facebook Page, which at the time had a few hundred “Likes.”

-He experimented with Social Campaigns from Constant Contact to run a campaign in February that allowed fans to download a cover song performed by Earthtone9.
+He ran a campaign in February that allowed fans to download a cover song performed by Earthtone9.

 At first, he didn’t do much to promote the Facebook Page.
 Since the Page was still relatively small, Owen’s initial campaign gained 18 new fans and 70 downloads.